jina-ai/dev-gpt/README.md

 - [ ] fix problem with package installation
 - [ ] add more interesting examples to README.md
 - [ ] api key in install instruction
+- [ ] add instruction about cleanup of deployments

 Nice to have
 - [ ] hide prompts in normal mode and show them in verbose mode